Accessing consumer data amid rising global privacy restrictions with third-party cookies faces stricter limitations.

 First on the list of actionable alternatives for marketers is making efficient use of existing data.
 Obvious as it might seem, the first-party information brands hold about customers has huge scope to fuel more refined targeting that doesn’t depend on third-party cookies or monopolies, particularly when leveraged with smart tools.

 Success in the new era of digital advertising will depend on closer collaboration with publishers.
-As a solo entity, owned customer data has vast, and often under-utilised, power.
+As a solo entity, owned customer data has vast, and often under-utilized, power.
 But connecting their data to first-party publisher information will help marketers achieve larger scale and more precise advertising within the open web — and without the need to bring in external cookie-based data.

 The biggest advantage of publisher partnerships is enhanced audience matching.
 Bringing together brand and publisher data makes it easier to determine which audience segments have the highest level of crossover, especially if matching is driven by automated tools.

 But once more, this is only a small part of what today’s marketing intelligence can do.
 Modern AI platforms have the capacity to look deeper than broad audience groups.
-For example, they can pinpoint the unique attributes of high-value customers and analyse publisher data to find individuals with similar traits; meaning ads will not only reach relevant users, but also those with the highest probability to convert.
+For example, they can pinpoint the unique attributes of high-value customers and analyze publisher data to find individuals with similar traits; meaning ads will not only reach relevant users but also those with the highest probability to convert.

 In an industry known for its continual innovation, it’s not surprising that confidence in big tech to solve cookie challenges is high.
 But for now, the best efforts of major players are still looking like castles in the sky.
 To safeguard the future of the digital economy, marketers must stop waiting for the reinforcements to appear and start taking action.
 By using the AI tools already available, they can harness the full value of their own first-party data and build connections with independent publishers that enable them to reach further and thrive, independently.